Everything You Need to Know About Backpacking in New Zealand

 Finally, we have hundreds of backpacker jobs listed on our Job Listings page!

 For a more personal touch, check out New Zealand’s Biggest Gap Year, the blog section of our website where we take on 365 days doing 365 activities in New Zealand.
-And if all that doesn’t answer your questions about backpacking in New Zealand, be sure to join our Facebook Group where you can ask us questions.
+And if all that doesn’t answer your questions about backpacking in New Zealand, be sure to join us for our live Q&A session on YouTube where you can ask us questions.